AdilIqbal95/Career_App/README.md

 - [x] login/register path not rendering correctly.
 Solved with location.reload
 - [x] /register rendering login form.
 Solved by refactoring and creating new register page (but i think there could be an even better solution that requires less code lines)
 - [x] nav bar and side bar is protected from unauthed user, however main section content still shows upon logout.
 Solved with history.push to login and useState for style visibility change
-- [ ] users and profile IDs not matching on back end
+- [x] users and profile IDs not matching on back end
 - [x] recursive functions error causing infinite requests to our django API.
 Solved by using useEffect
+- [x] nav bar moving the whole main container on hover

 # Wins & Challenges